rqlite/rqlite/README.md

             {
                 "last_insert_id": 1,
                 "rows_affected": 1,
-                "time": "554.886µs"
+                "time": 0.00886
             }
         ],
-        "time": "2.520152ms"
+        "time": 0.0152
     }

 The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses.
+Time is measured in seconds.

 You can confirm that the data has been writen to the database by accessing the SQLite database directly.